chrismeyersfsu/suspend_notify/README.md

 suspend_notify
 ==============

-Do you have a laptop?
+Do you have a laptop, run linux, and love pop-tarts ?!

-Do you run linux?

-Does your laptop randomly wakeup in your backpack and cook your pop-tarts?

-If so, this product is for you!
+If so, this repo is for you!

 Play a sound when your laptop suspends or wakes up.
 Doesn't fix the root of the problem, but alerts you when your pop-tarts are done.

 * Place poptart atop your keyboard
 * Close your laptop